 Here is my list of decade accomplishments that I found myself journaling about:

-So, let me ask you- do you ever take the time to really celebrate all of your accomplishments along your journey?
+This was such an eye-opening experience for me, and now I want to ask you this: when was the last time you really took the time to celebrate all of your accomplishments along your journey?
 To really take the time to celebrate yourself, your business/life, all the hard work you do & have done, the sacrifices, the blood, sweat & tears you shed to get you to where you are today?

 We get so caught up in wanting to achieve the bigger goal, that we don’t take the time to really celebrate all of the things that happen along the journey that leads us to that end goal.